All Products

 Billing example:

 For example, you purchase Plan A for one year at $3.5/month with an 85% discount.
 After six months, you need to upgrade to Plan B at $4.5/month.
-A six-month subscription for Plan B has an 88% discount.
+A six-month subscription for Plan B comes with an 88% discount.
 The price difference is calculated as follows: (Price of Plan B - Price of Plan A) × Discount × Number of months, which is (4.5 - 3.5) × 0.88 × 6 = $5.28.

 Warning